qria/oauth-frontend-example/README.md

 Your task is to implement a OAuth2.0 backend server.

+User should be able to access the site, and login if not already logged in.

+### Technical Details

 There are two pages in this site, one is homepage `/` and one is login page `/login`.

-When user visits the homepage,

-it tries to call backend with the cookie
+When user visits the homepage, it tries to call backend (`http://0.0.0.0:8000/users/me`) with the cookie.

-Replace `href="#"` part in `pages/login.js` file to your oauth login address.
+Backend should check the cookie to authenticate the user and return a json response with a 'nickname' key.

+If the server returns 403, user is redirected to login page, with a button linking to `http://0.0.0.0:8000/login`.

+Note the difference in `localhost` and `0.0.0.0`.
+This is to simulate the production environment where frontend and backend domain might be different.

+### Success Page

 ![](./success.png)